fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    An integer (seconds)

    Gdraw will wait this many seconds after making a request for a selection (ie. when doing a Paste).
-If it gets no responce after that period it reports a failure.
+If it gets no response after that period it reports a failure.

 .. object:: Gdraw.Background